Teacher2Coder/vitemaker/README.md

 # Vite Maker

 ## Description
 This package is designed to start up a Vite React App with relative ease.
 Most of the tools that make React Apps don't have all the setup that I like, so I am just creating my own.
-This program will complete create a Vite React App with React, Vite, Tailwind, PostCss Axios, Framer-Motion and Eslint allready installed and configured.
+This program will complete create a Vite React App with React, Vite, Tailwind CSS, PostCSS Axios, Framer-Motion and Eslint allready installed and configured.
 The user also has the option to add additional packages as desired.

 I could have created this project a litle more simply with a Node.js app, but I have been loving the .NET Framework as of late, so I decided to build it using that system instead!